AventusProtocolFoundation/avn-parachain/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism.
 * Focusing on what is best for the community.

-Examples of UN-acceptable behavior include:
+Examples of UN-acceptable behaviour include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances.
+* The use of sexualised language or imagery and unwelcome sexual attention or advances.
 * Trolling, insulting/derogatory comments, and personal or political attacks.
 * Public or private harassment.
 * Publishing others' private information, such as a physical or electronic address, without explicit permission.